 Earlier this evening, The Queen’s University Literific Society was debating the motion, This House Believes we will see the end of AIDS I was invited to speak in the debate, which is how they are marking World AIDS Day.
 It … Continue reading This House Believes we will see the end of AIDS

 Yesterday the World Health Organization said that treatment for people living with HIV should start when CD4 count is 500 per cubic millimetre or less.
 Previously, it was when the count was 350 or less.
 The announcement came on the opening day of the International AIDS Society 2013 conference in Kuala Lumpur.
-The new recommendations … Continue reading Regular testing is needed if we can start HIV treatment when WHO suggests
+The new recommendations are found in Consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection.
+The new recommendations encourage all countries to initiate treatment in adults living with HIV when their CD4 cell count falls to 500 cells/mm³ or less – when their immune … Continue reading Regular testing is needed if we can start HIV treatment when WHO suggests

 Positively UK co-ordinated a conference of people living with HIV ‘No Decision About Me Without Me’.
 This year they are convening another conference focusing on ‘Engagement and involvement: personal, political, and clinical’.
-The content of the conference is yet to be finalised and they would like the assistance of people living with HIV in the … Continue reading Engagement and involvement: personal, political, and clinical
+The content of the conference is yet to be finalised and they would like the assistance of people living with HIV in the UK.
+They came up with a survey to help them plan the conference.
+Although the survey is now closed, I hope that many of us living with HIV in the UK will make it to their conference.
+Being both engaged and informed in your care, … Continue reading Engagement and involvement: personal, political, and clinical

 There seems to be some confusion, PEP = Post Exposure Prophylaxis PEP ≠ Pre-Exposure Prophylaxis One friend got this wrong today.
 I’m reposting the excellent explanation on PEP from GMFA….
 PEP (Post Exposure Prophylaxis) PEP is a course of HIV medication which you can take if you have been at risk of HIV infection.
-The course … Continue reading PEP – is Post not Pre!
+The course of HIV medication lasts 28 days and, if taken within 72 hours of putting yourself at risk, may be able to prevent you from becoming infected with HIV.
+PEP stands for Post Exposure Prophylaxis – in other words it is a form of protection (against … Continue reading PEP – is Post not Pre!